A man writing something down in a notebook

 Shortlist vendors

 Narrow down your list to vendors that match your company’s complexity and integration needs.
-Compare how each platform handles invoice automation, compliance tracking, and payment rails such as ACH, check, wire, or virtual card.
-Make sure they integrate smoothly with accounting systems like QuickBooks, NetSuite, or your ERP.
+Compare how each platform handles invoice automation, compliance tracking, and payment rails, including ACH, checks, wire transfers, and virtual cards.
+Ensure they integrate seamlessly with accounting systems such as QuickBooks, NetSuite, or your ERP.

 Test with real invoices